Book Circle

 Before

-2. Since users still weren’t sure what the point of the camera icon was, I included a tooltip when the camera is pressed on that says “upload photo for reference”.
+2. 4/5 participants still weren’t sure what the purpose of the camera icon was I included a tooltip when the camera is pressed on that says “upload photo for reference”.

 Before